martin-nc/martin-cook-design/src/insights/legal-requirements.md

 - **AA** (conform to most of the guidelines) and
 - **AAA** (conform to almost all guidelines).

 In the EU, UK and USA your website needs to have AA conformance.
 These guidelines can seem overwhelming, especially to a non-technical person, but remember that many may not apply to your site because they may concern a technology you don’t use.
-The W3C provide a [simple guide to checking accessibility](https://www.w3.org/WAI/test-evaluate/).

 <div class="tinted full-width">
 <div class="container idea">